bxparks/AceSegment/README.md

 };
 ```

-The concrete subclass will be a template class which is given a compile-time
+The subclasses will use C++ templates to accept a compile-time constant that
-constant that determines the size of internal buffer holds the LED segment bit
+allows the creation of an internal buffer to hold the LED segment bit patterns
-patterns for each digit.
-The buffer is passed up to the `LedModule` parent class
+for each digit.
+The pointer to this internal buffer (`patterns`) is passed up to
-through the constructor.
-Some LED controllers
+the `LedModule` parent class through the constructor.

-(e.g. TM1637, MAX7219) handle the multiplexing and refreshing of the LED
+Some LED controllers (e.g. TM1637, MAX7219) handle the multiplexing and
-segments, so the host microcontroller needs only to send out the bit patterns to
+refreshing of the LED segments, so the host microcontroller needs only to send
-the controller chips over SPI or some other protocol.
-Other controller chips,
+out the bit patterns to the controller chips over SPI or some other protocol.
-particularly the 74HC595, is a fairly dumb controller chip that requires the
+Other controller chips, particularly the 74HC595, is a fairly dumb controller
-host microcontroller to perform the multiplexing itself.
-The bit patterns must
+chip that requires the host microcontroller to perform the multiplexing itself.
-be sent out to the controller chip with precise timing intervals.
+The bit patterns must be sent out to the controller chip with precise timing
+intervals.

 The `setBrightness()` method controls the brightness of the entire LED module.
 The range of the `brightness` parameter is determined by the underlying